laminas/laminas-session/doc/book/config.md

 ### Service Manager Factory

-zend-session ships with a [zend-servicemanager](https://zendframework.github.io/zend-servicemanager/) factory which reads configuration data from the application configuration and injects a corresponding instance of `Zend\Session\Config\SessionConfig` into the session manager automatically.
+laminas-session ships with a [laminas-servicemanager](https://docs.laminas.dev/laminas-servicemanager/) factory which reads configuration data from the application configuration and injects a corresponding instance of `Laminas\Session\Config\SessionConfig` into the session manager automatically.

 To use this factory, you first need to register it with the service manager by adding the